RU | EN

 4.8.
 Disclosure and Conflicts of Interest

-4.9.
-Fundamental errors in published works – When an author discovers a significant error or inaccuracy in a published work, it is the author’s obligation to promptly notify the editor of "International Heart and Vascular Disease Journal" journal and cooperate with Publisher to retract or correct the paper, If the editor or the publisher learn from a third party that a published work contains a significant error, it is the obligation of the author to promptly retract or correct the paper.
+When an author discovers a material error or inaccuracy in a published work, the author should promptly notify the Editor of the "International Journal of Heart and Vascular Diseases" and cooperate with the Editor to retract or correct the paper as soon as possible.
+If the Editor or the Publisher receives information from a third party that a published work contains a material error, the author should promptly retract the work or correct the error.

 Send manuscript